-An untested rape kit could lead to your wrongful conviction without a knowledgeable attorney on your side.
+An untested rape kit could lead to your wrongful conviction without a knowledgeable lawyer on your side.
 Remember that you are innocent until proven guilty in a court of law.
 What is to gain from confessing and pleading guilty to a crime that you did not commit?
 Without scientifically tested evidence, sexual battery cases often come down to one person’s word against another.
-As experienced attorney can use this circumstance to successfully argue that the sexual encounter was consensual.
-Your attorney may even successfully assert that the accused is making false allegations and no sexual encounter occurred.
+As experienced lawyer can use this circumstance to successfully argue that the sexual encounter was consensual.
+Your lawyer may even successfully assert that the accused is making false allegations and no sexual encounter occurred.

 If you are facing sexual battery charges, contact Ratzan & Faccidomo, LLC to discuss your case.
 Call today at (305) 330-3905 for a confidential and free consultation in Miami.